Teddy-Parker1388/test-tac/docs/getting-started.md

 2. `bash> git pull`
 3. `bash> git checkout -b <NEXT-ENV>`

-Next, run `tsunami app update`.
+Next, run `tsunami tac sync`.
 This will update the necessary files to be specific to the new branch/environment.

 You will also need to update the following on an environment by environment basis: